ImNotDarren/CarPricePrediction/README.md

 ## <a name="link-part-1">Abstract</a>

-The goal of this project was to build a model using used car infomation on [cars.com](https://www.cars.com) to predict used car prices.
-Based on the prices we have, we may be able to predict car prices in a few years to make a better choice when to get a used car.
+The goal of this project was to build a regression model to predict used car prices.
+I worked with data scraped from [cars.com](https://www.cars.com) to achieve training the model.
+Based on the prices we have, we are able to predict car prices in a few years to make a better choice on when to get which used cars.

 ## <a name="link-part-2">Design</a>